code-lucidal58/r-programming-inception/introduction.md

 ```

 ## Data Frames
 A data frame stores data in rows and columns.
-It supports heterogeneous datatypes. `head()` and `tail()`
+A column has same data type.
+Different columns can have different data types.
-return the first 5 and last 5 rows of the data frame. `str()` method returns the structure of the data frame.
+Hence it is a 2-D object. `head()` and `tail()` return the first 5 and last 5 rows of the data frame. `str()` method returns the structure of the data frame.
 NOTE: str stands for structure, not string.
 It returns number of observations, variables, full list of variable names,
 data type of each variable, and the first observation. `data.frame()` accepts vectors as columns.
 Syntax for
 accessing data is same as for matrix.
 Apart from that, columns can be accessed with index number as well as column name.